davenaylor/postie/readme.txt

 * All script, style and body tags are stripped from html emails.

 == CHANGELOG ==
+1.4.14 (2012.12.29) =
+* Fixed a bug where attached images were not being detected properly causing a "File is empty.
+Please upload something more substantial." error
+* Tweaked some CSS.

 1.4.13 (2012.12.26) =
-* Fixed bug that was trucating content at the first html encoded character.
+* Fixed bug that was truncating content at the first html encoded character.

 1.4.12 (2012.12.17) =
 * Added feature to limit the number of emails processed